bertofurth/Seagate-Central-Utils/README.md

 ### Command line tools
 * procps - Fully functional standard versions of top, ps, kill, etc
 * less - Full version of tool used to view text files, "less is more".
+* screen - GNU screen is a terminal multplexer.

 ### TODO
-* TODO : screen, Joplin server?
+* TODO : Joplin server?

 Each utility has it's own subdirectory under the base directory of this project where further resources specific to each one can be